-The primary endpoint was the occurrence of an asthma attack (severe exacerbation), as defined by the European Respiratory Society/American Thoracic Society,24 namely, an asthma-related hospitalization, emergency department (ED) attendance, or an acute respiratory presentation resulting in a course of oral corticosteroids (OCS).
+The primary endpoint was the occurrence of an asthma attack (severe exacerbation), as defined by the European Respiratory Society/American Thoracic Society,25 namely, an asthma-related hospitalization, emergency department (ED) attendance, or an acute respiratory presentation resulting in a course of oral corticosteroids (OCS).
 Multiple events occurring within a 2-week window were considered as a single attack.

-Univariable logistic regression analysis was used to identify individual characteristics that were predictive of (1) two or more and (2) four or more asthma attacks during the 2-year outcome period.
+Univariable logistic regression analysis was used to identify individual characteristics that were predictive of two different binary outcomes (1) two or more (yes/no) asthma attacks during the 2-year outcome period; and (2) four or more (yes/no) asthma attacks during the 2-year outcome period.
 Collinear associations between potentially related predictors were assessed using Spearman rank-order correlation coefficients.
-Relationships with rank correlation coefficients greater than 0.30 were defined as being collinear.
+The values of variables were rank-ordered for calculating these correlation coefficients, and relationships with rank correlation coefficients greater than 0.30 were defined as being collinear.

-All predictors with a significant univariable association (P<.05) were fed into a multiple logistic regression analysis with backwards selection of the model including all significant independent predictors.
-For the variables that were found to be collinear, we repeated the multiple regression analyses, substituting the second variable of the pair for the first (e.g. number of acute OCS courses for number of asthma attacks) and selected the variable giving the lowest Akaike Information Criterion (AIC) of the model.
+All predictors with a significant univariable association (P<.05) were entered into a multiple logistic regression analysis with backwards selection of the model, performed manually based on significant P values.
+For the variables that were found to be collinear, we repeated the multiple regression analyses, substituting the second variable of the pair for the first (e.g., number of acute OCS courses for number of asthma attacks) and selected the variable leading to the lowest Akaike Information Criterion (AIC) of the model.

 Since not all patients had recorded values for all predictors, we categorized predictors and included a separate category to indicate absence of available data for the following variables: body mass index (BMI), smoking status, percent predicted peak expiratory flow (PEF), and blood eosinophil count.